kristijanSpirkoski/udacity-android-nanodegree/02 - MoviesStage1/README.md

-An API Key needs to be inserted in the NetworkUtils class, the final variable named `key`.
+An API Key needs to be inserted in the NetworkUtils class, the static variable named `key`.